Countly/countly-sdk-documentation/documentation_structure.md

 This file gives information about the documentation structure that each SDK should strive to adhere.

 * It outlines the major titles and subtitles
-* It shows the order in which the concent should be presented
+* It shows the order in which the content should be presented
 * It clarifies the header tags for titles

 ## General Rules